 An ice pack immediately after being stung to reduce the pain.
 Medications to reduce itching can be used if required.
 If the patient suffers an allergic reaction, seek medical help immediately.

 Green-head ants are most effectively controlled using granular baits, such as PestXpert Nest Kill Bait.
 The bait is taken back to the nest where it is shared with other colony members.
-As it is important that all the queens are eliminated, this is a very effective ant control technique.
+As it is important that all the queens are eliminated, this is a very effective ant control treatment.
 Baits are slow acting by design (to ensure they are spread through the colony) – there should be a big drop off in foraging numbers in 2-3 days with colony control in 1-2 weeks.
+PestXpert Nest Kill Ant Bait comes in 150g and 500g pack sizes options for all sizes of lawns.

 Green tree ants (Oecophylla smaragdina)